High tourist season may well be upon us but the chances to get away from it all and enjoy the best places in South America in August are plentiful.

 Click HERE to see our Atacama Tours

-- The Amazon is in the midst of its dry season so wildlife is easier to spot
+- The Amazon is in the midst of its dry season, so wildlife is easier to spot.

-Amazing view of the Machu Picchu
+Amazing view of Machu Picchu

 Click HERE to see our South America Tours

-Best City Escapes in August
+Best South American City Escapes in August

 Tango Festival in Buenos Aires, Argentina